colakaist/academic-kickstart2/content/authors/admin/_index.md

 ---

 Our lab focuses on the understanding various biological functions using theoretical modelings and computer simulations.
-We are interested in all biological phenomena that occur at the molecular level as well as at the cellular level.
+We are interested in all biological phenomena that occur at the scales from molecular to cellular level.